marianne’s RESOURCE LIST

 Note: Some of the links here are affiliate links meaning that for some of these recommendations, I will sometimes (but not always) receive an automatic percentage from the seller when you buy.
 This does not cost you anything (in fact sometimes you get a discount through the above links!) but I just wanted to let you know.

-I only recommend services I both use and love (I do not list things that pay out nicely, but are actually blah to use… which is why you may see a rather different list here compared to others online!).
+The way I create is to put together my top recommendations – and only then check if any have affiliate links available.
+Result: I only recommend services I have used and love (I do not list things that pay, but are blah to use… which is why you may see a different list here compared to others online!).
 I also include things if they are free, so long as they are the best.

-This is stuff I’ve tested and rely on personally.
+This is stuff I’ve tested personally.
 And I’m pretty picky.
-If you think something is relevant to you, don’t get lost in analysis paralysis for months – the recommendations you need are here.
 That is all 🙂